Search This Blog

 Monday, January 6, 2020

-So I have a script that checks when was the last successful transaction log backup performed and if it exceeds a threshold, for example more than 24 hours, I get an automatic email alert.
+To avoid that, I use a script that checks when the last successful transaction log backup completed and compares it to a threshold (for example, more than 24 hours).
+If that threshold is exceeded, I get an automatic email alert.

-Here is summary of what types of backups are allowed on what type of replicas.
+Here is a quick summary of which backup types are allowed on each replica type.

 Backup Type